OpenCoreData/ocdGarden/Schemaorg/jsonldTester/README.md

 2017/10/03 10:58:36 P418 indexer took 54m38.789842318s

-Later, a concurrent versiion set to allow X simultaneous calls resulted in a time for 18171 (OCD on XSEDE) calls of:
+Later, a concurrent versiion set to allow 5 simultaneous calls resulted in a time for 18171 (OCD on XSEDE) calls of:

+~20 minutes once I resolve the scaling on the server side

 ##### http 2.0